antsrouteantsrouteantsrouteantsroute

 In France, for example, the Observatoire Prospectif du Transport et de la Logistique considers 60% of driver recruitment to be difficult.
 The percentage reaches 73% for heavy goods vehicle driver positions.

-In 2022, logistics managers will continue to increase the number of initiatives to retain existing drivers and attract new ones:
+In upcoming years, logistics managers will continue to increase the number of initiatives to retain existing drivers and attract new ones:

 • Alternative recruitment campaigns: by simulation, in the street, by co-option…